newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 ![_config.yml]({{ site.baseurl }}/images/crimson/beach.jpg)
 {: refdef}

-As we, the Crimson Foes, enter the small village, the mist settles downs slowly and the sun starts shining in an eerie way.
+As we, the Crimson Foes, enter the small village, the mist settles down slowly and the sun starts shining in an eerie way.
 Faces turn and eyes are curious: we are seemingly out of place.

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/crimson/village.jpg)